Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

 === "Node"

     The Node.js SDK lets you send events to Amplitude.
-See the full documentation at [Node.js SDK](../typescript-node/).
+See the [Node.js SDK documentation](../typescript-node/) for additional configurations and advanced topics.

     !!!info "Table of Contents"
         1. [Initialize the library](#initialize-the-library_1)